AydaAzadegan/event-api/README.md

 - Add new events with title, description, and datetime
 - List all existing events
 - Retrieve a specific event by its ID
-- Simulated notifications: If an event is scheduled to begin within the next 5 minutes, a message is printed to the console
+- Simulated notifications in the background: if an event is scheduled to begin within the next 5 minutes, a message is printed to the console automatically
 - MVC-like structure for clarity and maintainability (`models/`, `services/`, `controllers/`)
 - In-memory data storage using Python dictionary
 - Timezone-aware datetime validation with Pydantic
 - Unit tests with `pytest` and FastAPI’s `TestClient`
+- Real-time event checks using FastAPI’s `lifespan` and async background loop

 ---